kenchoong/setel2/README.md

 Wait for Pod and Deployment ready in Minikube.
 Now all service is only 1 replica, change it in the respective service file if needed.

+Expose port run this

 ```
 // expose gateway k8s service to localhost:7000
 $ kubectl port-forward svc/gateway 7000:7000
 ```

+Now you can access the Swagger api documentation at [localhost:7000/api](http://localhost:7000/api), so with this can be deploy to any machine in the cloud using all spec files inside k8s-deployment folder.

+This is for local testing.
+But too many files, too many repeative inside k8s file, so we need a Helm chart

 Delete all the stuff